riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 	- ### big things: Vector spaces (Linear algebra)
 		- Philosophy of linear algebra I - finding happiness in small things background-color:: blue
-			- we see with just the little definition of a vector space, we can have things like **basis** -
+			- we see with just the little definition of a vector space, we can have things like **basis** using which we have ****
+			- if you want more things, we can have more things! (inner product spaces, normed vector spaces)
 		- Philosophy of linear algebra II - giving lore being objects background-color:: blue
-			- matrices
+			- origin story of matrices
 		- [Essence of linear algebra by 3Blue1Brown - YouTube](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)
 		- #lectures [Linear Algebra by Dr. K.C.
 Sivakumar](https://www.youtube.com/playlist?list=PLbMVogVj5nJQ2vsW_hmyvVfO4GYWaaPp7)
 		- #lectures #book Linear Algebra Done Right - Sheldon Axler